 I try to share knowledge with my kids in a way that allows them to arrive at a conclusion as a result of their own thinking.
 I can tell them it is important to be kind, but why?
 I ask them why kindness matters and encourage them to think about what a world without kindness would look like.
 I ask them how they feel when they do something kind for someone else or when someone else does something kind for them.

 I also admit when I’m not as informed as I’d like to be on a certain topic.
 I don’t want to present myself to my children as someone who has all the answers because then they may arrive at adulthood expecting to know all the answers, and won’t it be a rude awakening to them to realize that’s not how any of this works.
 And guess what — mom might be dead wrong about some things.
 That’s okay, because admitting you’re wrong and committing to learning and doing better is one of the richest gifts you can give yourself in life.

 I want my kids to question sources and factor in bias.
-I tell them to question and doubt anyone who acts like they have all the answers.
-I tell them almost nothing is black and white, there is rarely a definitive answer.
+I want them to question and doubt anyone who acts like they have all the answers.
+I want them to know that almost nothing is black and white, that there is rarely a definitive answer.
 In a world where too many people “inform” themselves via inflammatory headlines without even clicking the link, I want my kids to explore nuance.
 To understand the difference between statistics and anecdotal evidence.
 To understand that sometimes humanity trumps numbers.